MahiaRahman9971/cs1060hw1/README.md

 ## Features
 - Interactive US map with state-by-state visualization
-- Real-time census data display
+- Real-time census data display on hover
-- Hover and click interactions
+- Population data from the 2020 Census
-- Responsive design
+- Responsive design and error handling
+- Caching for improved performance

 ## Setup Instructions